Ordered before 4:00 PM = delivered the next business day

 • High blood pressure : Increased blood pressure due to caffeine use.

-• Fluctuating blood sugar levels : A sharply changing blood sugar level, which can manifest itself in constant hunger or a craving for sugar.
+• Fluctuating blood sugar levels : A significantly changing blood sugar level, which can manifest itself in constant hunger or a craving for sugar.

 • Digestive problems : Discomforts such as stomach cramps, diarrhea or constipation.

-• Increased resting heart rate : A faster heart rate, even when you are relaxed.
+• Elevated resting heart rate : A faster heart rate, even when you are relaxed.

-Often these symptoms are attributed to other causes, such as adrenal fatigue (burnout) or anxiety disorders.
-However, it is worth considering whether caffeine is playing a role in these symptoms and trying a caffeine-free period can be illuminating for your overall well-being.
+These symptoms are often attributed to other causes, such as adrenal fatigue (burnout) or anxiety disorders.
+However, it's worth considering whether caffeine plays a role in these symptoms, and trying a caffeine-free period can be illuminating for your overall well-being.

 What contains caffeine?